The Beginner’s Guide to Zero Waste

 Don’t stop at clothes.
 Furniture and electronics are also readily available second-hand.
 If you live in the UK, the BHF (British Heart Foundation) is great for that, and you’ll be surprised by the gems you can find at thrift stores and charity shops!

-‘Rot’ is not the beautiful of words nor the prettiest of phenomenons; but, you know what, it has incredible implications.
+‘Rot’ is not the most beautiful of words nor the prettiest of phenomenons; but, you know what, it has incredible implications.

 Rotting your kitchen waste to create your own compost means less rubbish going to the landfill and some great nutrients for your plants and home-grown fruit and veg.